chama-x/ViT-model-on-the-MNIST-dataset/README.md

 ## Project Overview

-I trained this model which implements a Vision Transformer (ViT) to classify handwritten digits from the MNIST dataset.
-This dataset is a well-known benchmark in machine learning, consisting of 70,000 images of handwritten digits (0-9), with 60,000 for training and 10,000 for testing, each sized 28x28 pixels.
+I trained this model which implements a Vision Transformer (ViT) to classify handwritten digits from the MNIST dataset, a well-known benchmark in machine learning consisting of 70,000 images of handwritten digits (0-9), with 60,000 for training and 10,000 for testing, each sized 28x28 pixels.
+I only trained the model for 10 epochs, which took about 20 minutes.
+This is just a starting point, and I believe that increasing the epochs to around 30 could yield even better results.
+For this training, I achieved a test accuracy of **97.77%** on the MNIST dataset.

 ## Objectives
 - Explore the effectiveness of transformer architectures in image classification tasks.